 Carter G. Phillips

 CARTER G. PHILLIPS is the chair of the firm’s Executive Committee and was the managing partner of its Washington, D.C. office from 1995 to 2012.
 He served as a law clerk to both Judge Robert Sprecher on the United States Court of Appeals for the Seventh Circuit and Chief Justice Warren E. Burger on the United States Supreme Court.
 Carter also served as Assistant to the Solicitor General.
-Carter has argued 75 cases before the Supreme Court since joining Sidley, which is more than any other lawyer while in private practice.
-He also argued 9 cases before the Court on behalf of the federal government while in the Solicitor General’s office, for a total of 84 arguments before that Court.
+Carter Phillips has argued 75 cases before the Supreme Court since joining Sidley, which is more than any other lawyer while in private practice.
+He also argued 9 cases before the Court on behalf of the federal government during his tenure in the Solicitor General’s office, for a total of 84 arguments before the Court.
 Carter also has argued more than 120 cases in United States courts of appeals, including at least one in every circuit in the country, and more than 30 in the Court of Appeals for the Federal Circuit.

 Representative cases in the Supreme Court include:

 - Life Technologies Corp. v.
 Promega Corp., No. 14-1538 (Dec.
 6, 2016), which involved whether the Federal Circuit erred in holding that supplying a single, commodity component of a multi-component invention from the U.S. is an infringing act under 35 U.S.C.§ 271(f)(1), exposing the manufacturer to liability for all worldwide sales.